sci2pro/wowdata/README.md

 ## **Status**

-WowData is under active development.
+WowData™ is under active development.

 The API is opinionated and evolving, but the core principles are stable.